cowlicks/privacypossum/README.md

     - inject header for twitter

 * t.co unwrapping
 * evercookie/supercookie protection, start with localstorage read/write in 3rd party frames

+# Usuage features Roadmap

+* disable actions for urls in popup
+* undo disable action in popup
+* disable for site

+# Testing roadmap

+* integration testing with selenium
+* travis-ci

+# todo

-* multiple Reasons on a single thing
+* multiple Reasons on a single thing, so when a user action is reverted, it goes back to the original thing?

 * consider injecting contentscripts programatically
 * spoil fingerprints done